Working safely in the sun

-The Australian Taxation Office allows the cost of work-related sun protective clothing to be claimed as an expense for many outdoor workers.
+The Australian Taxation Office allows the cost of work-related sun protective clothing and training to be claimed as an expense for many outdoor workers.
 Talk to your tax advisor or the Australian Taxation Office on 13 28 61 or visit the Australian Taxation Office website.

 Cancer Council WA can assist workplaces by providing:

 - Sun protection workplace talks